RVirmoors/rolypoly/README.md

 pretrain
 ```

-## build the Max object from source (Win or MacOS)
+## build the Max object from source (Win or Mac)

 you need [CMake](https://cmake.org/download/) installed

 create a folder called `libtorch` and [download+extract LibTorch](https://pytorch.org/get-started/locally/) (Release version) into it
-- the MacOS download is Intel-only; for M1 (ARM) chips you can find working build [here](https://github.com/mlverse/libtorch-mac-m1/releases/tag/LibTorch).
+- the MacOS download is Intel-only; for ARM (M1) chips you can find a working build [here](https://github.com/mlverse/libtorch-mac-m1/releases/tag/LibTorch).
+- since we don't yet have a [Universal (FAT)](https://developer.apple.com/documentation/apple-silicon/porting-your-macos-apps-to-apple-silicon#Obtain-Universal-Versions-of-Linked-Libraries) LibTorch library, we must compile Intel and ARM binaries separately
+- if you're on an Intel Mac, please name your folder `libtorch_x86`

 you tree should look like this:
 ```